 In lieu of a traditional funeral service, his family will be hosting a celebration of Jim’s life at a future date.
 Make sure to brush up on your Jim stories.

 If you’re fortunate enough to still have your father, give him a hug and tell him you love him.
 Go out of your way to help your neighbor and make sure they’re doing alright.
 And learn how to properly use a ratchet strap.
 It’s what Jim would have wanted.
 And that’s a true story.

-To plant a tree in memory of James Dennis Roenigk, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of James Dennis Roenigk, please visit our floral store.